 They speak Danish in Denmark, but most people speak English.
 You will occasionally find someone with very bad English or no English skills, but you’re perfectly fine getting around without learning Hello in Danish.
 Which is just “Hej” (Hey) by the way.

 Danish is the most insane language to pronounce, and no I’m not being insensitive.
 Kids growing up in Denmark start speaking the latest compared to the rest of the world because learning their native language is so hard.
 There is even a video starring Danish people about Danes that can’t understand each other while speaking Danish.
-It’s a wonderful representation of the Copenhagen language and you can watch it below.

 Best time of year to visit Copenhagen